kryptine/clean-stdenv/htmlGEC/Examples/ReadMe.txt

 This is the Clean Html GEC - iData library.

 This library is under development.
-Is has only been tested under windows.
+Is has only been tested under windows, but it should work on any other machine Clean 2.1.1 is available on.

 I. *** Install as follows:

-1. You need the latest Clean system (version 2.1.1) for windows which can be downloaded from our site (www.cs.ru.nl/~clean).
+1. You need the latest Clean system (version 2.1.1 or higher) for windows which can be downloaded from our site (www.cs.ru.nl/~clean).
 Install this system.
 It will generate a Clean 2.1.1 folder.
 Put it anywhere, e.g. on your desktop.